Leptospermum rupestre: Taxonomy and naming

 Leptospermum rupestre was first formally described in 1840 by botanist Joseph Dalton Hooker and the description was published in Icones Plantarum.
 Robert Brown observed it growing on rocky outcrops on Mount Wellington and nearby mountains.
 The word rupestre is derived from the Latin word rupestris, meaning rocky, referring to the habitat where it was found.

 Distribution and habitat

 This species is endemic to Tasmania, found growing in a sunny situation on light to medium soils.

+Cultivation

+It is one of the hardiest species of its genus and is suitable for cultivation outdoors.